 The Seattle CoderDojo runs free coding programs for kids ages 8–18 year-round, with several opportunities this summer to get kids interested in programming.
 Seattle CoderDojo classes take place Saturdays, 10-noon.
 Events are free, but parents must register and get tickets for their mini-programmers ahead of time.
 Ticketing should go live 2-3 weeks before each class date.

 Lakewood Pierce County library also hosts a CoderDojo program for kids ages 12–18 on Mondays in July and August from 5:30–7:30 p.m.

 Seattle Public Library's Summer of Learning

-The Seattle Public Library is offering an incredible number of Zone In! summer learning events through August 31 for kids and teens at locations across Seattle.
-Check the calendar for free concerts, LEGO building challenges, catapult designing, labs and more, all with a science theme.
+The Seattle Public Library is offering an incredible number of Blast off to Space! summer learning events through Sept.
+5 for kids and teens at locations across Seattle.
+Check the calendar for free concerts, LEGO building challenges, catapult designing, labs and more, many with a STEM theme.

 A few highlights include:

-- Hands-On Weird Science, Southwest Branch, July 11
+- Colorful Mini Books, Wallingford Branch, July 11

 King County Library's programs for kids

-The King County Library System’s summer reading program, Fizz Boom Read, brings music, magic, juggling and more with a STEM theme to branches around the Puget Sound area.
+The King County Library System’s summer reading program, Build a Better World, brings music, magic, science and more with a STEM theme to branches around the Puget Sound area.
 Highlights include: